 Final Thoughts

-Hawaii is a paradise of natural wonders, and getting the chance to witness their beauty up close is something truly special.
+Hawaii is a paradise of natural wonders, and witnessing their beauty up close is truly special.

-While the hot springs here may not always be accessible due to volcanic eruptions and other natural disasters, taking the time to go for a dip in the local warm springs or tide pools is a great way to enjoy Hawaii’s unique climate and aquatic ecosystems.
+While the hot springs may not always be accessible due to volcanic eruptions and other natural disasters, taking a dip in the local warm springs or tide pools is a great way to enjoy Hawaii’s unique climate and aquatic ecosystems.